Welcome to today's edition of the Rush 24-7 podcast.

 I mean, in terms of going on with the story.

-The bottom line is this is this is a lesson I have been attempting to teach for intensely for the past six years when encountering uh people on the phone on this program who are depressed and downhearted because of what they see in the media.
+The bottom line is, this is a lesson I have been attempting to teach intensely for the past six years when encountering people on the phone on this program who are depressed and downhearted because of what they see in the media.

 This is so positive.